Diamond Prices Chart to Calculate Value & Worth

 Clarity

 Clarity measures a diamond’s internal and surface flaws.
 Most diamonds have imperfections, but their visibility and placement matter most.
-A VS2 clarity grade offers a good balance between price and eye cleanliness, as higher grades like VVS or flawless are often indistinguishable to the naked eye.
+A VS2 clarity grade balances price and eye cleanliness and is often indistinguishable from higher grades like VVS or flawless diamonds to the naked eye.

 diamond clarity chart